Nothing is as terrifying as losing your job without any warning, more so if you’re the family’s breadwinner.

 - If there are two or more compensable contingencies within the same compensable period, you’ll receive only the highest benefit.
 In other words, SSS can not issue two benefits at the same time.
-So in the event that you’re qualified for both sickness and unemployment benefits, you can only get whichever is higher between the two.
+So in the event that you’re qualified for both sickness and unemployment benefits within the same period, you can only get whichever is higher between the two10.

 - The settled/approved unemployment benefit will be deducted, either in partial or full, from the future benefits you might receive if: (1) There are overlapping benefits; (2) When the involuntarily laid off employee files a case against the employer and the resolution thereof showed that the reason for termination was due to just cause/s or the case/complaint resulted in the reinstatement of the employee with the payment of back wages; (3) When the filing or payments involve false claims; or (4) When the employee is rehired within the same compensable period.

 - For more information about the SSS unemployment benefits, you may contact SSS via email ([email protected]), hotline (1455), call center (7917-7777), or any of their social media channels.

 Frequently Asked Questions

-No. Because it’s an “involuntary” separation benefit (meaning it’s not your choice to be fired), employees who voluntarily quit the job with their resignation clearly indicated in their termination contract will not be granted a DOLE certificate, thereby disqualifying them from getting the SSS unemployment benefits.
+No. The SSS unemployment benefit is an involuntary separation benefit (meaning it’s not your choice to be fired).
+Therefore, employees who voluntarily quit the job will not be granted a DOLE certificate, thereby disqualifying them from getting the SSS unemployment benefits.